smarts-project/smarts-project.github.io/_pages/main-page.md

 [Return to top](#the-competition)

 ### How to enter
 The competition registration opens on early July 2022.
-The Competition itself commences on the 1st of August 2022 and ends at midnight on 1st November 2022 (the 'Dead-line').
+The Competition itself commences on the 1st of August 2022 and ends at midnight on 1st November 2022 (the Deadline).
 Any competition submission after the Deadline will be automatically disqualified.

 The following describes how entries to the competition can be made: